 - Tomato confit

-These bites use slow-roasted tomato confit, not fresh tomatoes.
-The tomatoes are jammy, sweet, and rich with olive oil—perfect for stacking on bread without sliding off.
+These bites use slow-roasted cherry tomato confit, not fresh tomatoes.
+The cherry tomatoes are jammy, sweet, and rich with olive oil, perfect for stacking on bread without sliding off.

 👉 You’ll want to make the tomato confit first—get the full recipe and tips in our Tomato Confit post.
 (This is a great make-ahead component and keeps well in the fridge.) - Greek feta cheese (in brine)

 Use authentic Greek feta packed in brine for the best texture and flavor.
-Cut it into neat cubes so it holds its shape.
-Avoid pre-crumbled feta, it’s never good and crumbles won’t work for this recipe. - Crusty bread
+Cut it into neat cubes so it holds its shape for stacking.
+Avoid pre-crumbled feta—it’s dry and won’t work well for this recipe.
+You can always crumble a piece of feta yourself if needed. - Crusty bread

-Rustic country bread or sourdough works best.
+Rustic country bread or sourdough bread work best.
 Toast lightly so it can absorb the tomato confit juices without becoming soggy. - Dijon mustard (optional)

 A small swipe of Dijon under the sausage adds sharpness and balances the richness of the sausage and feta.
 Totally optional, but excellent for mustard lovers.